donkirkby/donimoes/docs/new_rules.md

 * For a domino move, the second letter is "D" for (D)omino.
 * The last letter shows the direction: (L)eft, (R)ight, (U)p, or (D)own.

+For the small example given in the rules, the solution is BDD, BL, RDU.

 Here are the Mirror Donimoes solutions:

 1. PD, BL, BD, BDD, BL, RL